Whaler: In wartime

-During World War II, the Norwegian and later British Royal Navies requisitioned a number of whalers for use in a variety of functions such as minesweeping, search and rescue, and anti-submarine warfare.
+During World War II, the Norwegian and British navies requisitioned a number of whalers for use in a variety of functions such as minesweeping, search and rescue, and anti-submarine warfare.
 Ten Allied vessels categorized as whalers were lost in the war.

 Modern era

 Since the 1982 moratorium on commercial whaling, few countries still operate whalers, with Norway, Iceland, and Japan among those still operating them.
 Of those, the Nisshin Maru of Japan's Institute of Cetacean Research (ICR) is the only whaling factory ship in operation.

 As compared to whaling before and during the 19th century, which was executed with handheld harpoons thrown from oar-powered whaleboats (depicted most famously in Herman Melville's Moby Dick), whaling since the 1900s has been quite different.
 Whale oil, which fossil-fuel based alternatives has supplanted, is no longer the primary commercial product of whaling.
 Whaling is now done for whale meat for the relatively small culinary market.
 (Norwegian whalers account for about 20% of whales caught and Japanese whalers for about 60%.)
 Harpoon cannons, fired from harpoon ships with displacement in the hundreds of tons, are now universally used for commercial whaling operations.
 These motorized ships are able to keep up with the sleeker and fast-swimming rorquals such as the fin whale, that would have been impossible for the muscle-powered rowboats to chase, and allow whaling to be done more safely for the crews.

 The use of grenade-tipped harpoons has greatly improved the effectiveness of whaling, allowing whales to be killed often instantaneously as compared to the previous method in which whales bled to death, which took a long time and left the whale to thrash around in its death throes.
 These harpoons inject air into the carcass to keep the heavier rorqual whales hunted today from sinking.
-However, the harpoon-cannon is still criticized for its cruelty as not all whales are killed instantly; death can take from minutes to an hour.
+The harpoon-cannon is still criticized for its cruelty as not all whales are killed instantly; death can take from minutes to an hour.

 Japan is currently the only country that engages in whaling in the Antarctic, which is now under the protection of the International Whaling Commission as the Southern Ocean Whale Sanctuary.
 The area formerly saw large scale commercial whaling operations by numerous countries before the moratorium.
 The three Japanese harpoon ships of the ICR serve a factory ship that processes the catch on board and preserves it on site in refrigerators, allowing the long endurance whaling missions.
 These whaling operations, which are claimed by Japan to be for research purposes, sell the meat from these operations on the market, allowed under the current moratorium to defer research costs.
 They are highly controversial, and are challenged by anti-whaling parties as being merely a disguise for commercial whaling.
 The Sea Shepherd Conservation Society has clashed with the Japanese whalers in the Antarctic in confrontations that have led to international media attention and diplomatic incidents.

-In 2021, an overloaded whaling vessel was shipwrecked in the Congo River; killing dozens.